The Strength of Local Structures in Decentralized Network Formation: Large Dense Networks

 \begin{example} To illustrate how complexity in the motifs can drive phase transitions, consider a very simple supply chain formation game.
 To produce a product, $\ell$ firms must come together to form a supply chain.
 We say a supply chain is formed if a firm connects to another, which connects to another, etc. for a total of $\ell-1$ connections.
 There are no costs to forming links, just a positive payoff from forming the supply chain (to be specified below).
 Therefore, since there are no incentives to sever links, the unique Nash equilibrium (and hence PMNE) of the deterministic game is the complete network.
 This means that this model cannot have an incentive-driven phase transition.

 This game corresponds to a motif model with a single motif: an $\ell$-node directed chain.
 Formally, the $\ell$-node chain is the network $s_\ell = \{12,23,\ldots,(\ell-1)\ell\}$.
-The degeneracy of this motif is $h_{s_\ell} = 1$.
-If there are $N$ players, the payoff that each agent gets from participating in a chain is $v/N^{\ell-2}$ for some $v > 0$.
+The degeneracy of this motif is $\delta_{s_\ell} = 1$.
+If there are $N$ players, the payoff that each firm gets for each chain it participates in is $v/N^{\ell-2}$ for some $v > 0$.
 Hence, $v$ is the value of the supply chain motif.

 The typical density of the network as a function of supply chain value is shown in Figure \ref{fig:chain_phase_transition}.
 The 5-node model shows a continuous change from the $\rho = 1/2$ density obtained from shock-dominated choices to the $\rho= 1$ density from the PMNE.
 In contrast, the 7-node and 9-node models show a large discontinuity in the typical density as the value of the chain increases.
 This can be interpreted as a transition from a shock-dominated phase to a utility-dominated phase. \end{example}